tsunami643/blogdraft/_posts/2023-10-07-ti12-team-guide.md

 You just learned the difference between those prefixes.

 **What would success look like?** Guess what the most represented country at this TI is?
 It's not China.
 It's not Philippines.
 It's Peru with 13 players (tied with Russia).
 Last TI had two South American teams, Thunder Predator and SG esports, being eliminated in group stage.
 This year, *four* teams will be eliminated for groups.
 Making it to Suntec for playoffs would be a feat, but making it to the Singapore Indoor Stadium for top 4 would be new ground for SA.
+THIS IS A TEST

 **What to spam in Twitch chat when bc are winning?** I think at one point SA was trying to move on from it, but it's just too good of a battle cry to abandon: `GAAAAAAAAAAAAAAAAA`